 - 2 yards of 20”+ wide lightweight fusible interfacing; we used Pellon Shape Flex

-- 1 yard of 20”+ wide fusible foam; we used Pellon Flex Foam
+- 1 yard of 20”+ wide one-sided fusible foam; we used Pellon Flex Foam

 - EIGHT large double-cap rivets and appropriate setting tools; we used Tandy Leather’s Medium Rapid Rivets in Antique Nickel